raphael-m-prismic/creative-website-template/README.md

 **Commit what `pull` writes.** Without it the repo drifts from Prismic, and the content model becomes invisible to anyone reading the code.

-Add `?debug` to either route for a leva panel and OrbitControls: use it to place objects, read the values, paste them into the code.
+Add `?debug` to either route for a leva panel, OrbitControls and helpers: use it to place objects, read the values, paste them into the code.

 ## What the editor owns, and what the code owns

 This split is the whole point.

-**Prismic owns _what_ goes in the scene.** Item visuals, labels, links, and their order.
-Plus page copy, the CTA and SEO.
+**Prismic owns _what_ is in the scene.** Which visuals, which labels, which links, in which order.
+Which texture maps dress a material, which color a mesh takes.

-**The code owns _where_ and _how_.** `slots.ts` declares each position, rotation and size.
-Lighting, camera feel, shadows, materials, the hover outline shader — none of it is exposed.
+**The code owns _where_ and _how_.** `slots.ts` declares every position, rotation and size.
+Lighting, camera feel, shadows, materials, the outline shader — none of it is exposed.
 An editor can fill the locker; they cannot break the art direction.

-Two consequences worth noting:
+Three consequences worth knowing:

 - Objects fill slots **in the order they appear in Prismic**.
 Reordering the group moves them in the scene; extras beyond the slot count are ignored.
 - Plane proportions are **derived**, not configured.
 The height comes from the slot, the width from the image's own ratio, so a tall umbrella and a square handbag both sit correctly with nothing to adjust.
+- The scene **reacts to what the content contains**.
+Upload a displacement map and the sphere is rebuilt at a higher segment count, because displacement needs real geometry to move.
+The editor never learns why.

 ## How a page is put together